AGNISH13/HackNPitch_PentaNoobs_Uni-Nav/README.md

 # Uni-Navigator
-A customized campus map with departmental digital blueprint and all other campus related informations to help the university goers easily navigate their second home.
+A customized campus map with departmental digital blueprint and all other campus related information to help the university goers easily navigate their second home.

 ## Acknowledgements